Exploring the Hidden Burden of Firearm Injuries

 Searching for insights

 To better understand the long-term outcomes following firearm injury, Sanchez and Neufeld have joined forces to study the efficacy of psychosocial services for female victims of violent trauma.
-The project, funded by a grant from the Boston Trauma Institute, will take a retrospective look at BMC’s Community Violence Response Team, which offers crisis intervention, ongoing counseling and support, case management, and referrals to community partners for survivors of violence and their family members.
+The project, funded by a grant from the Boston Trauma Institute, will take a retrospective look at BMC’s Community Violence Response Team (CVRT), which offers crisis intervention, ongoing counseling and support, case management, and referrals to community partners for survivors of violence and their family members.

 “The database that CVRT keeps is very important,” says Sanchez.
 “Even if a patient doesn’t have any medical issues they need to come to the hospital for, the case managers at CVRT do follow up with them.
 CVRT keeps a very detailed database of all of that information.”